jasonwebb/morphogenesis-resources/README.md

     </tr>
     <tr>
       <td valign="top"><a href="https://www.unrealengine.com/en-US/)" target="_blank">Unreal</a></td>
-      <td valign="top">Full-featured game engine with very similar feature set to Unity (it's direct competitor).
+      <td valign="top">Full-featured game engine with very similar feature set to Unity (it's direct competitor).<br><br>
       Has reputation for being more focused on hyper-realism, and thus is used more by high-end games studios. [?]</td>
       <td valign="top">Free with <a href="https://www.unrealengine.com/en-US/faq" target="_blank">royalty on commercial products</a></td>
     </tr>
     <tr>